kemaltekce/leanlearning/content/mindset/50_play_as_protal_to_learning.md

 Learning nowadays feels more like a drill.
 We are so goal-oriented that we just want a set of instructions, memorize them, and we are done.
 But learning is much more than that.
 Learning is nonlinear, recursive and excursive.
 Recursive
-meaning: you have to rethink, re-understanding and re-practice to find gaps and questions in your understanding.
+meaning: you have to rethink, re-understanding and re-practice to find and answer gaps and questions in your understanding.
 Excursive because your learning journey is not the same as someone else's.
 You have another set of preknowledge which helps or even hinders your understanding of new concepts.

 We should embrace play as a learning style and mindset again.
 Moving from seriousness and linearity towards playfulness and unconventional exploration.

-## why learning by playing?
+## why learn by playing?

 **Play can increase our focus.**  Once we start playing, nothing in the world can distract us or pull us away from it.
 We lose the sense of time and we are